PLC at Work™

 Choose from a range of services, from a one-day program to a multiyear process.

 - PLC at Work™ Overview: Gain a big-picture view of the PLC at Work™ process—and learn how to customize it to meet the needs of your school or district.
 During this one-day session, you and your team will discover how to create and maintain a healthy collaborative culture, as well as how to answer the four critical questions every PLC must address.
-The PLC Toolkit is included.

 - PLC at Work™ Progress Report: Receive an unbiased observation of your school’s PLC implementation.
 An expert facilitation team will conduct an on-site analysis of your current practices and recommend next steps for improvement.
 The team will assess your PLC progress and present their findings at an on-site meeting and in a written report highlighting commendations and recommendations.